justinfagnani/dado/README.md

  * Injectable classes must either have a default constructor or a single constructor.
- * There can only be one binding per type, because Dado doesn't use annotations yet.
+ * There can only be one binding per type, because parameter annotations cannot be access via mirrors yet.
+When issue 11418 is fixed, Dado will respect annotations of parameters.
  * Functions cannot be injected yet.
  * Named parameters are not supported.
  * No custom scope support.
 The only scopes are unscoped and singleton.